John-Kingham/towers-of-hanoi/readme.md

 - Larger disks cannot be placed on top of smaller disks

 ## Implementation

+### Version 1.0
 The three stacks will be implemented as instances of a Stack class, with the typical behaviour of a stack (push, pop, peek).
+The game is written entirely in a single `main` function.

+### Version 2.0
+Version 1.0 was written entirely in a single `main` function, which mixes together the game code and the user interface code.
+This is a bad idea because I may want to change the interface at some point, to give the game a desktop GUI or a web interface.

+This version will separate out the game code from the current terminal interface code.